DataBiosphere/terra-ui/src/CONTRIBUTING.md

   * We accept this within our own codebase as well.
 If the rationale for doing something no longer holds, be willing to change it.
 "That is how we have always done it" is not a good rationale

 3. Release Often
-  * Release small iterable chunks of functionality with low risk
+  * We strive to release small chunks of functionality with low risk
-  * Makes it easier to find and fix issues when they arise
+  * This makes it easier to find and fix issues when they arise
-  * Daily releases
-  * Fast fixes to bugs found in the wild
-  * promotion from dev to prod is fast

 4. Be willing to give and receive feedback
   * Being able to give and receive feedback is an excellent way to improve your skills as an individual and support the team

 5. Ask why / what is the problem we are addressing?
   * Just because we can do something, does that mean we should?
 Is it the right thing to do?
   * Are we solving an issue for the user, or completing a prescribed task?